 Patient financing has some advantages over employer-sponsored dental plans, including the ability to pay for preexisting conditions and elective cosmetic dentistry procedures.
 Applications for dental payment plans are available at participating dentists.
-Individuals with poor credit histories may need a cosigner to qualify for financing.
+Like any creditor, third-party financing is credit-based, so if you have challenged credit, you may need a cosigner to qualify for financing.

 Clinics that are affiliated with dental schools are a great source of quality, low-cost dentistry and orthodontic treatment.
 Dental students actually provide the dental services but do so under the guidance and direct supervision of senior licensed dentists.
 Many dental hygiene schools provide preventive treatments like prophylaxis at little or no cost.

 Researchers are always looking for people who are willing to participate in studies.
 The National Institute of Dental and Craniofacial Research (NIDCR) is one such organization that looks for volunteers with specific dental, oral, and craniofacial conditions for clinical trials.
 Individuals who qualify for one of the programs may receive limited free or reduced-cost dental treatment for the condition under study.

 Medicaid, the Children's Health Insurance Program (CHIP), and state-run agencies like Denti-Cal in California provide coverage for economically-challenged individuals who have o dental insurance.
 Medicaid provides health and dental coverage for children, adults under the age of 21, and pregnant women.
 CHIP coverage includes dental services for participants under the age of 19.
 Those over 21 typically qualify for emergency dental services only.